devychen/GameDevFromScratch/README.md

 # Game Development Learning from Scratch

+< A record of my self-learning road to become a GAMEDEV and also a LLM Prompt Engineer.
+I might switch to other related specialists tho, haven't make it final yet.
+But these knowledge should still be helpful.

 ## Programming Language (in hierarchy)
 1. Java: Part of the degree courses
 2. C++: Everyone looks so confused when heard I chose C++ for self-learning.
 But my reason is very simple: UE.